Statistics-and-Data-Science-SMU/SADS-Tutorials/Week1/README.md

 # Week 1 – Excel, Tableau, PowerBI

 This first week serve as an introduction to data processing.
 We will explore approaches to big datasets and practice visualizations using a few different tools.
+Don't worry if you don't have any experience using any of these; it's a lot simpler than it seems!

 ## Dataset